-Education, Career and Transition Counselors providing guidance on education, professional growth, and career requirements and opportunities.
+Education, Career, and Transition Counselors guide education, professional growth, and career requirements and opportunities.

 Army Recruiters who want to show potential recruits the opportunities for professional growth and civilian career preparation available through Army service.

-Employers and Credentialing Boards interested in how military training and experience prepares Soldiers for civilian credentials and jobs.
+Employers and Credentialing Boards are interested in how military training and experience prepare Soldiers for civilian credentials and jobs.

 - For more information about DoD COOL visit: